TheLab-ms/website-content/pages/learn.md

 The term "collaborative learning" has become increasingly familiar today because it is applied liberally to all sorts of educational settings.

-This is where learning becomes a fun, buring desire rather than aiming for a high grade or degree.
+This is where learning becomes a fun, burning desire rather than aiming for a high grade or degree.
 Learning for the fun of learning, no commitments attached.

 We host a variety of classes on a wide-range number of topics.
 All of these classes are open to the general public free of charge.

-In the past we have held classes on Python, Arduino, Automation, Virtual Reality, Network Securty, and more.
+In the past we have held classes on Python, Arduino, Automation, Virtual Reality, Network Security, and more.

 Detailed information on each of our upcoming classes can be found on our [Meetup](https://www.meetup.com/TheLab-ms/) page.